 By Anil kondla

 Anil is an enthusiastic, self-motivated, reliable person who is a Technology evangelist.
-He's always been fascinated at work especially at innovation that causes benefit to the students, working professionals or the companies.
+He's always been fascinated at work from 7 years especially at innovation that causes benefit to the students, working professionals or the companies.
 Being unique and thinking Innovative is what he loves the most, supporting his thoughts he will be ahead for any change valuing social responsibility with a reprising innovation.
-His interest in various fields and the urge to explore, led him to find places to put himself to work and design things than just learning.
+His interest in various fields like Tech, entertainment, gadgets, travel and lifestyle that urge to explore, led him to find places to put himself to work and design things than just learning.
+Follow him on LinkedIn

 Leave a comment